grammarly/rocker-compose/README.md

 The directory `/etc/wordpress` will appear in the `main` container when it is started.

 ### Bootstrapping
 Sometimes you want to do some initialization prior to starting your application container.
 For example, you may want to create an initial user for a database.
-[Most of times](https://github.com/docker-library/mysql/blob/master/5.6/docker-entrypoint.sh), people do some sort of `./docker-entrypoint.sh` wrapping entrypoint script, which is executed as the main process in a container.
+[Most of the time](https://github.com/docker-library/mysql/blob/master/5.6/docker-entrypoint.sh), people do some sort of `./docker-entrypoint.sh` wrapping entrypoint script, which is executed as the main process in a container.
 It does some checks and initialization and then runs an actual process.

 There are situations when you are using some vendor image and do not want to extend from it or modify it in any way.
 In this case, you can use single-run container semantics:
 ```yaml